Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

 Taggle also enables users to create \textbf{stacked columns}~\cite{gratzl_lineup:_2013, carenini_valuecharts:_2004} by combining two or multiple numerical columns to create a weighted sum of the items and where the individual contributions are represented as \textit{stacked bars} (see Figure~\ref{fig:combining} (b)).
 Users can interactively change the weights of individual columns by adapting their widths.
 Stacked columns can be used to create a ``score'', which, in turn, can be used to create rankings.
 Aggregate representations for stacked columns are shown as box plots, where the values feeding the box plots are the weighted sums of the composing values.

 To enable a more effective comparison of items across multiple columns, an \textbf{interleaved column} (Figure~\ref{fig:combining} (c)) stacks the encoded values from multiple numerical columns vertically.
-Depending on whether the row is an item or group, the stacked representations can be made up from bars or dots, or, in case an aggregate is interleaved, of a box plot.
+Depending on whether the row is an item or group, the stacked representations can be made from bars or dots, or, in case an aggregate is interleaved, from a box plot.

-With \textbf{imposition columns} users can color the visual marks (bar, proportional symbol, etc.) of a numerical vector by the color coding of a categorical vector, as shown in Figure~\ref{fig:combining} (f).
+With \textbf{imposition columns}, users can color the visual marks (bar, proportional symbol, etc.) of a numerical column by the color coding of a categorical attribute, as shown in Figure~\ref{fig:combining} (f).

-Taggle also enables more complex combinations, based on a set of predefined functions, such as minimum, maximum (Figure~\ref{fig:combining} (d)), and mean, for combining multiple numerical vectors into a single numerical column.
+Taggle also enables more complex combinations, based on a set of predefined functions, such as minimum, maximum (Figure~\ref{fig:combining} (d)), and mean, for combining multiple numerical attributes into a single numerical column.
 In addition, users can add \textbf{scripted columns} that allow them to define their own functions via a scripting interface~\cite{gratzl_lineup:_2013}.